ivanrozak/YesDok-test/README.md

-# Tailwind CSS v2.0 | Nuxt Setup and Install
+# Yesdok Clone | NuxtJS, Vuex, Tailwind CSS

+# Feature

+this web implement server side rendering and also optimizing SEO for the articles

 ## Install